 Yes, we will keep your primary care veterinarian updated with your pet's medical history and files to ensure your pet receives seamless integrated care.

 Our Emergency Veterinarians

-Our emergency veterinarians are equipped and qualified to provide attentive emergency care after hours when most primary care vets are closed.
+Our emergency vets are equipped and qualified to provide attentive emergency care to cats and dogs 24/7.